apigee/microsoft/apigee-edge-arm-template/README.md

 ## Getting Started
-- Create a ssh key pair
+- Create a ssh key pair with the user apigeetrial.
+Replace -C parameter if your machine's admin user is different than apigeetrial.
     ```
     ssh-keygen -t rsa -b 4096 -C "apigeetrial" -N "" -f apigeetrial.key
     ```